- For Richer, For Poorer

 Please support your local bookshop if you can; this book can also be ordered from Amazon here.

 Miserable at an elegant day school for girls, Victoria Coren found an escape in the mysterious world of poker.
-Twenty years later, she has won a million dollars and forgotten to have children.
+Twenty years later, she’d won a million dollars and forgotten to have children.
 What price adventure?
 This is a true story of happiness and heartbreak, smoke and mirrors, bright lights and shady characters.
 It might also tell you how to win a million dollars…

 This long-awaited memoir of poker, love and life, a critical smash on publication, is now out in paperback.